Enidzhevardar revolutionary district of IMARO: The Young Turk Revolution and subsequent wars

 Apostol Petkov (in the middle) with his chiftains after the Youngturks revolution.
 From his right is Vando Gyoshev and from left - Stoyan Hadzhiev.

 In July 1908, the Young Turk Revolution was declared, after which many guerillas from both sides disarmed with the promise of amnesty.
-In 1910, the Young Turk regime carried out opertions to disarm the remaining guerillas in the region, in which many former komitadjis of the IMARO were arrested and/or tortured.
+In 1910, the Young Turk regime carried out operations to disarm the remaining guerillas in the region, in which many former komitadjis of the IMARO were arrested and/or tortured.
 Apostol Petkov went underground again in this time and together with Ioryi Mucitano and Vasil Pufkata, began the restoration of revolutionary activity through the new organization BPMARO.
 They were killed 1911 following a betrayal by Theodoros Tsiftes, whose true allegiance was to the Greek cause.
 They were replaced by Ichko Dimitrov and Vando Gyoshev.

 At the outbreak of the First Balkan War in late 1912, 74 people from Enidze Vardar volunteered in the Macedonian-Adrianopolitan Volunteer Corps.
 The komitadjis of the district supported the efforts of the Bulgarian Army in the Balkan Wars.
 In November 1912, in the Battle of Yenidje, the Greeks inflicted the final defeat on the Ottoman forces in Southern Macedonia, which led to the fall of Thessaloniki.
 As a result of massive artillery shelling, the Turkish quarters and the barracks in the town were burned down.
 After the territories of the district fell within the borders of Greece, the voivodes Vendo Gyoshev, Dimitar Robkov and others were killed, with many sympathizers arrested, tortured, or killed.
 At the beginning of Second Balkan War, many komitadjis were exiled by the Greek authorities to Paleo Trikeri, a small island used to hold Bulgarian prisoners captured during the Second Balkan War.

 During World War I, the detachment of Hristo Zinov – Zinata, composed of deserters from the Greek Army, appeared in Enidzhe Vardar district.